Psychotica

-Psychotica are an American industrial band, formed in 1994 by Pat Briggs and Tommy Salmorin with a band consisting of Paul Kostabi, cellist Enrique Tiru Velez, backing vocalist Reeka, and drummer Buz.
+Psychotica were an American industrial rock band, with androgyn style formed in 1994 by Pat Briggs and Tommy Salmorin with a band consisting of Paul Kostabi, cellist Enrique Tiru Velez, backing vocalist Reeka, and drummer Buz.
 They have released three albums.
-Psychotica are best known for their participation in the 1996 Lollapalooza tour which also included Soundgarden, the Ramones, the Screaming Trees and Metallica.
+Psychotica are best known for their participation in the 1996 Lollapalooza tour which also included Soundgarden, the Ramones, the Screaming Trees and Metallica and inspired in the aesthetic to some bands like Orgy and Marilyn Manson, for example in the álbum Mechanical Animals..

+In 1996 tour on lollapalooza thee band have how the second singer Sophia Ramos for the tour what sings with psychotica on live stage.
+On a future she Sings in solitaire.

 In 1998, Psychotica added guitarist Clint Walsh and released Espina.
 A tour with Jack Off Jill and Switchblade Symphony followed.
 Shortly after the tour, Briggs moved to Los Angeles.
 Briggs and Kostabi went in different directions and Psychotica disbanded.

 In the summer of 2009, Briggs and Kostabi reunited to begin work on the fourth Psychotica album.
-Psychotica partnered with Christian Menses and his independent record label, Toxic Shock Records to re-release Pandemic.
+Psychotica partnered with Christian Menses and his independent record label, Toxic Shock Records to re-release Pandemic.They played on Barcelona 2009 and récord a DVD called Live in Barcelona.
+Too appear in Azkena Festival in 2017 with Christian Menses on the bass.

 On December 30, 2022, Psychotica's booking agency posted to Instagram that Patrick Briggs had died.
 Cause of death was not reported.
+Some people and friends supposed what was cáncer.